Programs & Initiatives in Health Care

 Coordinating stroke care between EMS agencies and stroke-ready hospital emergency departments (ED) means aligning approaches and implementing best practices for optimal stroke care.
 The following strategies are designed to provide tools to EMS agencies that will help achieve that goal.

-Linking stroke cases from the Stroke Registry to ambulance runs in MNSTAR Minnesota State Ambulance Reporting allows us to follow a case from the 911 call through their hospital care.
+Linking stroke cases from the Minnesota Stroke Registry to ambulance runs in MNSTAR Minnesota State Ambulance Reporting System allows us to follow a case from the 911 call through their hospital care.
 Analyzing these trends helps us identify areas of the state where we can provide additional training and support to improve outcomes.

 EMS plays an important role in educating the public on the signs and symptoms of a stroke and the need to activate emergency services.
 The MDH Stroke Program developed the Every Second Counts Stroke Awareness Campaign to provide public awareness tools for our EMS and hospital partners.